angular-eslint/angular-eslint/README.md

 Specifically:

 - It does not use the builder to execute ESLint
-- It does not use the schematics to generate files and config, and is responsible for configuring ESLint via `.eslintrc.json` files in a way that makes sense for Nx workspaces.
+- It does not use the schematics to generate files and config, and is responsible for configuring ESLint via `.eslintrc.json` or `eslint.config.js` files in a way that makes sense for Nx workspaces.

 **We strongly recommend that you do not try and hand-craft setups with angular-eslint and Nx**.
 It is easy to get things wrong.